quipucords/qpc/docs/source/man.rst

 ``--name=name``

-  Contains the name of the scan object of which to display the scan jobs.
+  Contains the name of the scan object for which to display the scan jobs.
 Mutually exclusive with the ``--id`` option.

 ``--id=scan_job_identifier``